 Project management is a increasingly prominent and requested discipline within organizations today.
 More and more companies are looking to experienced project managers to deliver company strategic objectives while applying proven project management principles to execute their projects.
 This course is an introduction to the basic fundamentals of project management.
-Students will receive a general baseline of project management knowledge areas defined by the Project Management Institute (PMI).
+Students will receive a general baseline of project management knowledge based on the nine knowledge areas defined by the Project Manangement Institute (PMI).
 Prerequisite: junior standing.